emidombek/nomada-photo/docs/README.md

 ## Design and Layout

-The design for the website was created in Adobe XD with the quick mockup plugin, wireframes were imported into Figma for ease of viewing and sharing.
+The design for the website was created in Adobe XD with the quick mockup plugin, and wireframes were imported into Figma for ease of viewing and sharing.
 The design has evolved somewhat as I have been implementing and testing it for responsiveness.
 The initial concept was to develop a lightbox-style gallery containing only eight photos.
 However, during the website implementation process, this concept changed as I was coding it hands-on.
 It evolved into a per-page mini gallery for each destination, incorporating an extra set of four photos.
 This modification enabled the sharing of a broader range of work and provided users with a captivating travel-like experience when exploring the destinations.

 - Overall styling: Removing default margins/padding/borders, adding basic background color, text styles and display properties to the Body by selecting Body/Header/Main/Footer.
 - Custom styling on some elements and several hover effects have been used in the Header, Main and Footer sections of the Body many of these have been removed or modified for smaller screens via media queries.